 Due to the way criminal case initiation was implemented through a technical level solution for state attorneys, standardized criminal docket descriptions were adopted as criminal case initiation was implemented.
-"Sameness" in filing choices in the other case types varied from county to county, in drop-down menus showing court divisions offered, and names of document types.
-This is what all filers of non-criminal cases viewed when filing.

 Beginning in earnest the spring of 2015, the Florida Courts E-Filing Authority worked with the FCCC Best Practices Committee to develop standardized names for the court divisions, case types and sub-types in each division.